 You’ll also want to take notice of any variables such as a new pillow, sleep position or strained neck or shoulder muscles from exercise – which can result in head pain overnight.

 A person with a headache every morning may, just by coincidence, have both sleep apnea and migraine disorder.

 A sleep study, which can be done at home, will detect sleep-disordered breathing.

 A full dental checkup is also important, because temporomandibular joint disorder (TMJ-D) can cause headaches at any time.
-Here is a look comparing a TMJ headache with a brain tumor headache.

 Merging traditional medicine with alternative therapy, Dr. Cohen uses advanced science and a devotion to personalized care to provide men and women a unique approach focused on their long-term health and well-being.

 Lorra Garrick has been covering medical, fitness and cybersecurity topics for many years, having written thousands of articles for print magazines and websites, including as a ghostwriter.
 She’s also a former ACE-certified personal trainer.